 Your Limits at Work

 For most people working full-time, 8 to 12 hours a day is spent at work Monday through Friday.
 Work is a large majority of our lives.
 We often want to succeed and do well in our jobs or profession.
 Because of this fact, we push our limits at times, whether that is physically or mentally, to try to do our best.
 While good things such as personal growth can come from pushing your limits, there is a point and certain situations when this is not appropriate.
 Any time you are pushing your limits to a point where you, someone else, or property is at risk, you need to stop work and seek assistance.

 Examples of Knowing Your Limit

 - Your supervisor asks you to run a different piece of heavy equipment than you normally do because another coworker has missed work.
-You get into the piece of equipment, but realize you have no clue how to safely run it.
-Instead of trying to figure it out on your own you stop the supervisor and get some guidance on how to properly operate the equipment.
+You get into the piece of equipment but realize you have no clue how to run it safely.
+Instead of trying to figure it out on your own, you stop the supervisor and get some guidance on how to operate the equipment properly.

 There are many different times when we are pushed to our limits.
 While we can learn a lot from being outside our comfort zone, it also can be dangerous when dealing with these situations at work.
 It is important to have enough self-awareness to know when enough is enough.
 Taking the time to stop and seek out assistance when you know you are past your limits may make the difference in whether an injury occurs or not.